dahalsweekar/Brain-Tumor-Detection-using-Semantic-Segmentation/README.md

 # Brain-Tumor-Detection-using-Semantic-Segmentation

 ## Introduction
-This repository is a semantic segementation implementation on scanned MRI images of the Brain.
+This repository is a semantic segmentation implementation on scanned MRI images of the Brain.
 This repository contains a small dataset on which the models are trained.
 The dataset is trained on various models of which the results are provided in the table down below.

 ## Features